-Henry Robertson is a business development director at Rathbones.
-He operates from the Liverpool office and covers the north west of England and North Wales.
+Henry is a business development director at Rathbones.
+He operates from the Liverpool office and covers the North West of England and North Wales.
 His responsibilities include creating opportunities for investment managers to acquire new business from trustees, both charitable and private, lawyers, accountants and private individuals.
 He joined Rathbones in 1994.
-Prior to this he worked at what was then Wise Speke stockbrokers in Manchester.
+Prior to this, he worked at what was then Wise Speke stockbrokers in Manchester.

 David is a Chartered Financial Planner and Fellow of the Personal Finance Society.
 He joined Rathbones in April 2016 from the multi-family office Stonehage Fleming.
 David began his financial planning career in 2004 and over that time has provided effective counsel to a varied portfolio of wealthy individuals and families.
 He has a large professional network and works hard to ensure his clients receive the best possible outcomes and ongoing service.